JosuaZxz/Nova-Recon/README.md

 ```
 **4. Deploy**

-The machine will start automatically based on the cron schedule.
+The machine will start automatically based on the cron schedule. <br>
 To test immediately, go to **Actions > Automation Recon > Run Workflow**.

 <h2>📂 Repository Structure</h2>